 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file containing a court docket and all filings and documents filed in the court case.
 You are able to access court records on the internet, or at Clerk of Court where the case was filed.

 Each state maintains records of a person’s criminal background.
 These online databases are connected and you can track criminal histories from other states.
-You are able to go to courthouse and check in person, or check online.
+You are able to go to the courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if the crime was in a completely different state, you might have to pay for a more complete search.

 A criminal records search you can get a listing of all the arrests, charges, or convictions for any crimes, which can include: